 Fintech and Financial Inclusion

-One of fintech’s most revolutionary features is its capacity to encourage financial inclusion.
+One of Fintech Industry News features is its capacity to encourage financial inclusion.
 Many people, especially in developing nations, lack access to basic banking services, but fintech companies are making it easier for them to do so.
 Through digital wallets and mobile banking, savings accounts, loans, and insurance are becoming available to millions of previously unbanked people.

 In Africa, for example, mobile payment systems like M-Pesa have changed the face of banking by making it possible for people in remote places without access to traditional bank branches to send and receive money safely and inexpensively.
 Thanks to fintech solutions, the financial gap is filled, and economic growth is promoted in these places.